Udzu/pudzu-packages/pudzu-pillar/README.md

 ### ImageDraw

-**ImageDraw.text_size**: same as ImageDraw.Draw.textsize but doesn't require a drawable object, and handles descenders on multiline text and negative horizontal offsets.
+**ImageDraw.text_size**: returns the size of a given string in pixels.
+Based on ImageDraw.Draw.textbbox but doesn't require a drawable object, and handles negative horizontal offsets.

 ```python
 >> ImageDraw.text_size("The rain", arial(24))